ineuron/various_tools/README.md

 various_tools
 =============

-Isolated pieces of code the are/were or might be useful.
+Isolated pieces of code that are/were or might be useful.